micnic/r-assign/readme.md

 [![node version](https://img.shields.io/node/v/r-assign.svg?style=flat-square)](https://www.npmjs.com/package/r-assign)
 [![license](https://img.shields.io/npm/l/r-assign.svg?style=flat-square)](https://www.npmjs.com/package/r-assign)

-`Object.assign()` with a transform feature for filtering and mapping object properties.
+`Object.assign()` with a transforming feature for filtering, mapping, and validating object properties.

+Reasons to use `r-assign`:
+- TypeScript support (more TS features will be added in upcoming releases)
+- Functional approach
+- Expressive in defining complex schemas
+- Flexible to create custom transforming functional
+- Helpful at preventing undesired values (like `NaN` when working with numbers)

 ## Install

 `npm i r-assign`

+To take advantage of all TypeScript features in `r-assign` use latest versions and configure the TypeScript compiler with `strict` mode enabled.

 ### ESM import